Galois Groups in Enumerative Geometry and Applications: Fano Problems

-The enriched Galois structure is reflected in that these are the only Fano problems where the $r$-planes on $\calV(F)$ will intersect.
+That the Fano problems of lines on space cubics and linear spaces on intersections of two quadrics are enriched may be understood in that they are the only Fano problems where the $r$-planes on $\calV(F)$ are expected to intersect.
 As in the problem of 27 lines, the generic incidence structure prevents the Galois group from being fully symmetric.
-In all other cases, they showed that the Galois group is at least alternating.
-In Section~\ref{Sec:ComputingNumerically}, we describe a method based on numerical homotopy continuation to compute monodromy permutations, when $\bbk=\CC$.
-We used this to show that some small Fano problems have full symetric Galois groups.
+In all other cases, they showed that the Galois group is giant.